 "One ought not to repeat oneself continuously.
 Others, younger people will have younger ideas."
-Le Corbusier, quoted by Beatriz Colomina, "The Media House" Assemblage 27 (August 1995): 55-66 mint latur.

-We founded PRAXIS in 1999, a tumultuous and exciting time when the critical and digital projects Stan Allen's had unsettled the field.
-There were positions to article (get title) take, issues to argue, and a sense of urgency published generating salient disciplinary debates.1 in Issue 0
+We founded PRAXIS in 1999, a tumultuous and exciting time when the critical and digital projects were unsettling the field of architecture.
+There were positions to take, issues to argue, and a sense of urgency generating salient disciplinary debates.

-Our intention was to create a print journal to is a good summation of foster conversation between architectural theory one of the... and practice.
-The project of PRAXIS-and we Perum abor reperum unt. always thought of it as a project-created a place Ut moditat iumqui as for architecture that elided what we saw as the two polarities of architectural publishing at the time: the heavy theory academic journals, and the glossy trade publications.
-We sought out architects who were building and writing, writers who were architects, or at least writing about buildings, and projects that emerged from or incited discourse.
-In editorial meetings, we debated each project, essay, page layout and image selection.
-We argued for the interdependence of technology, design, theory and history across a set of contemporary design issues.
-In the process of assembling the content for each issue, publishing timely work or on a timely schedule wasn't important (much to the dismay of subscribers and subscription agencies)-publishing well was.
-Along the way, we addressed topics that captured crucial moments of emerging architectural thought: Landscape Urbanism in 2004, Program in 2008, Narrative in 2013.
+Our intention was to create a print journal to foster conversation between architectural theory and practice.
+The project of PRAXIS-and we always thought of it as a project-created a place for architecture that elided the two polarities of architectural publishing at the time: theoretical academic journals and glossy trade publications.
+We sought to engage these debates through the specificity of architecture, to publish architects who were building and writing, writers who were architects, or at least writing about buildings, and projects that emerged from or incited discourse.

+We foregrounded the interdependence of technology, design, theory, and history across a set of contemporary issues.
+And after the first two issues, we decided that publishing timely work on a timely schedule wasn't a priority (much to the dismay of subscribers and subscription agencies)-publishing well was.
+Nevertheless, along the way, we captured crucial moments of emerging architectural thought: "Landscape Urbanism" in 2004, "Program" in 2008, "Narrative" in 2013.

-Early on, we were committed to the documentation of the architectural object, but as the field shifted, so did the artifacts of documentation.
-Our insistence on including plans, sections, details, and process diagrams in order to clearly and thoroughly document projects gave way to speculative drawings, renderings, comics, and filmstrips that conveyed atmospheres and ideas.
+In the early years, we were committed to the documentation of the architectural object, but as the field changed, so did the artifacts of documentation.
+Our insistence on including plans, sections, details, and process diagrams in order to thoroughly document projects gave way to speculative drawings, renderings, comics, and filmstrips that conveyed atmospheres and ideas.
 Yet, what remained constant was our editorial insistence on conveying the principles underlying the work.